-With my dispatch No. 66, of the 8th instant, I had the honor to transmit to you a copy of an important maritime decree, issued by Captain General Caballero de Rodas, on the 7th of this month.
+With my dispatch No. 66, of the 8th instant, I had the honor to transmit to you a copy of an important maritime decree, issued by Captain General

 I have now the honor to transmit to you herewith a copy and translation of a decree issued under date of the 18th instant, published in the Official Gazette of last evening, modifying the decree of the 7th instant, by the suppression from it of the last or sixth article.